ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 ## Enabling authorization
 {: #backup-s2s-auth-procedure}

-When you create a backup policy in the UI, the UI checks that the correct service-to-service authorizations and user access roles are enabled.
-If any of them is incorrect or missing, you can assign the required authorizations without leaving the backup policy creation page.
+When you create a backup policy, the UI and APIU display a notification when service-to-service authorizations are incorrect or missing on your account.
 Enabling the source service to delegate its access to other dependent services automatically creates authorization policies for those services.

-For more information about setting authorizations when you create a backup policy, see [Create a backup policy in the UI](https://test.cloud.ibm.com/docs/vpc?topic=vpc-create-backup-policy-and-plan&interface=ui#backup-provisioning-page-ui).

-You can also directly manage IAM access to create the service-to-service authorization policies by following this procedure.
+To manage IAM access to create the service-to-service authorization policies in the UI, follow this procedure:

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage > Access (IAM)**.
 The **Manage access and users** page is displayed.